jssql1234/docs-sqlacc/docs/usage/myinvois/mandatory-fields.md

 tags: ["SQL Account", "Usage", "MyInvois", "E-Invoice", "Customer", "Stock"]
 ---

-Before issuing an E-Invoice or self-billed E-Invoice, you will need to make sure some mandatory fields is updated correctly.
+Before issuing an E-Invoice or self-billed E-Invoice, you need to make sure some mandatory fields are updated correctly.

 ## Update Customer Info